Home Inspection

 The Domicile Difference

 All home inspectors are required to inspect the major systems of the home.
-Domicile goes far beyond the minimum standard of the Illinois Home Inspector licensing statute.
-We take a holistic approach, combining our extensive expertise in building science with state-of-the-art technology to provide a precise evaluation of how the house functions as a system.
+Domicile Consulting goes far beyond the minimum standard of the Illinois Home Inspector licensing statute.
+We go beyond minimum standards, providing a holistic approach with expert construction knowledge, reference to industry construction standards, and cutting-edge technology.

 We will tell you: